 The project is being undertaken by the Chaplin School of Hospitality & Tourism Management, Florida International University.
 The Principal Investigator is Andrew Moreo, Ph.D., Assistant Professor and Director of Research and the Co-Principal Investigator is Lisa Cain, Ph.D., Associate Professor (Consumer Behavior and Marketing).
 The Principal Investigators are supported by a research team and project management personnel from the Dean’s Office.
 The research team will include professors in the fields of foodservice, organizational behavior, consumer behavior, and information technology.
 To learn more about the members of the research team, click here.

 Phase one of the research project launched late fall 2022.
-This qualitative research is expected to be completed late 2022 or early 2023.
 This initial qualitative research will help inform refinement to the research protocol and be used to design the survey instrument(s) used in the quantitative phase of the research.

 Phase two of the research is expected to be launched in early 2023.
 This phase will utilize quantitative research techniques, including random sampling methodology.
-It is expected that the quantitative research phase will be concluded in spring 2023.
+It is expected that the quantitative research phase will be concluded by the summer of 2023.

 Phase three of this project is a think tank.
-This qualitative research component is expected to take place in late spring or early summer 2023.
+This qualitative research component is expected to take place in fall 2023.
 Using innovative design, a diverse group of think tank participants will engage in facilitated dialogue as the researchers work to identify practical applications based on the data and information gathered during earlier research phases.

 Finally, the results will be published in a publication specifically for campus foodservice operators and submitted for publication in academic journals.
-They will also be shared at a one-day symposium.
-This symposium will include opportunities for learning and exploration.
+They will also be shared at a symposium that includes opportunities for learning and exploration.

 Chartwells Higher Education, Sodexo, and US Foods have contributed a portion of the costs to NACUFS to support the project.
 Their contributions will not impact the research outcomes.
 NACUFS is the research sponsor and has unilaterally engaged Florida International University.